We finish the season at home vs Chesham

 Report by Graham Dunn

-The first incident came on the 16th minute when Luke Burbidge whipped in low free kick towards midfielder James Stokoe who just headed the ball wide to the left.
+The first incident came on the 16th minute when Luke Burbidge whipped in a low free kick towards midfielder James Stokoe who just headed the ball wide to the left inside the penalty area.
+Weymouth responded with a header of their own when Josh Carmichael headed the ball wide from a corner to the left on the 24th minute.

-Luke Holmes fired a low menacing shot towards goal but the visitor’s keeper, Tom McHale, managed to parry out the ball over his head on the 32nd minute.
-On the 70th minute the wind took a toll on Weymouth’s Yemi Odubade as his shot was caught by the wind and headed towards the corner flag.
+Luke Holmes fired a low menacing shot towards goal as the visitor’s keeper Tom McHale managed to parry out the ball over his head on the 32nd minute.
+Only minutes later did Weymouth’s midfielder Yemi Odubade fire convincingly towards goal but the wind hijacked the ball’s trajectory as it was pushed out wide.

 Playing 50 minutes with 10 men, Salisbury ended Wimborne’s 12-match home unbeaten run to maintain their chase for promotion.